rlberry-py/rlberry/docs/basics/userguide/export_training_data.md

 df = read_writer_data([manager])
 ```

-Then, you can use your own tools to display what you want.
+Then, you can use your own tools to display whatever you like.

-On this example it will be the rewards through the training of the 3 `fit` with matplotlib, but up to you display other information, use other tools, etc.
+In this example, it will be the rewards through the training of the 3 `fit` with matplotlib, but up to you display other information, use other tools, etc.

-<span>&#9888;</span> Obviously, the information contained in the writer depends on how it has been configured and what the agent has recorded in it.<span>&#9888;</span>
+<span>&#9888;</span> Of course, the information contained in the writer depends on how it has been configured and what the agent has recorded in it.<span>&#9888;</span>

 ```python
 figure, ax = plt.subplots(1, 1)